English Fort of Bombay: The Great Fire of Bombay

 On 17 February 1803, a fire broke out within the fort.
 This was in the Northern part of the fort, where the native residents lived (as opposed to the South, where the British among others lived).
 A total of 471 houses, 5 barracks, and 6 places of worship were burned in the fire.

 Demolition

 The Ramparts were eventually removed between 1862 and 1864.
 The walls were deemed unnecessary by this time, and their demolition paved the way for the expansion of the city.
-Commenting on the demolition of the walls, author James Douglas said that the walls had never been a defence, and had only protected [blocked] the city from ventilation, and the winds from the Konkan.
+Commenting on the demolition of the walls, author James Douglas said that the walls had never been a defence, and commented sarcastically that they had only protected (blocked) the city from ventilation, and the winds from the Konkan.
 He spoke of how the city needed proper protection only during the 1689 Siege of Bombay (during the Child's War), which was provided by the Bombay Castle.